When Nurses Can Qualify for an H-1B Visa to the U.S.

 The memo, which served as an update to a November 2002 memo on the topic, also mentioned the continuing possibility for nurse manager and advanced practice roles to qualify and specifically mentioned several advanced jobs as examples: certified nurse-midwife, certified clinical nurse specialist, certified nurse practitioner, and certified registered nurse anesthetist.

-But these are merely examples of jobs that may qualify.
+But these are merely examples of jobs that might qualify.
 The key question remains whether the actual job requires at least a bachelor's degree in nursing or the particular advanced area.

 In an interesting and unfortunate development, as of the November 2002 USCIS memo, North Dakota RN licensure laws required candidates to have completed a bachelor's degree in Nursing.
 USCIS therefore explained in the 2002 memo that RNs seeking to work in North Dakota would qualify for H-1B visas.
 The memo further noted that additional guidance would be forthcoming if other states adopt the same standard.